Activities at Alert Bay Lodge – Alert Bay, BC

 This tour includes:

-- A ten to twelve hour grizzly bear tour (pick up and drop off in Alert Bay)
+- A nine hour grizzly bear tour (pick up and drop off in Alert Bay)

 - Four meals (two breakfasts, one lunch and one three-course dinner)

 - Two nights accommodation at Alert Bay Lodge